 When two trains are in sync, one train inverts over the other.
 The Top Gun Stall is supposed to feature one train hanging upside down for a few moments and racing on top of the other right-side-up racing train.
 That would be an eye-popping feature for passengers in both trains.
 There is also a High Five moment that is supposed to turn the two racing trains towards each other so that riders in opposing trains could almost give high fives to one another.

-During my preview rides, I didn't see any racing trains.
+During our preview rides, we didn't see any racing trains.
 They were never in sync.
 In fairness, the new ride had not yet officially opened.
 But it appears it would be difficult to sync up the trains.
 In order for it to work, the ride operators would have to unload and load a full train in less than the two minutes it takes for the first train to complete the first half of the course.
-That seems nearly impossible.

 The ride ops could put the mid-course train in a holding pattern before it scales the second lift hill until the other train catches up to it.
 Perhaps a better solution (if it's feasible) would be to hold trains just beyond the loading station.
 That way, a train could be unloading and loading while a train just outside the station could be in place to be dispatched and timed to meet up with the mid-course train.
 When it is fully operational, TC will have four trains at its disposal.
 Here's hoping the park will be able to figure out how to make the racing aspect work.